 Planetary Cymatic Resonance

-- creative field sound design, visual
+- creative field sound design

 - Client Name Daniel Mair, Max Dahlhaus, Steffen Günther, Christian Schmidt, Ole Lehmann